Kia ora koutou

 T E A C H E R O N L Y D A Y

-Monday the 21st of November it is the first of our Ministry-required Accord Teacher Only Days.
-There will be no classes, however NCEA L2 Health exam will still run from 2pm - 5pm in the Music Room.
+Monday the 28th of November it is the last of our Ministry-required Accord Teacher Only Days and there will be no classes for students.
 Our Secondary teachers will be collaborating with other teachers across Otago to prepare for the upcoming changes to NCEA.
 Our Primary teachers will be able to focus on the curriculum and teaching and learning programmes.
-Monday the 28th of November is also a Teacher Only Day.

 L O S T P R O P E R T Y